iamanshulgit/DSA/README.md

-# java_solution
+# Interview Questions/Solutions
-Java solution for different type of interview question
+Solution for different type of interview question.